howtographql/howtographql/content/graphql/advanced/3-tooling-and-ecosystem.md

 ## GraphQL Playground

-[GraphQL Playground](https://github.com/graphcool/graphql-playground) is powerful "GraphQL IDE" for interactively working with a GraphQL API.
+[GraphQL Playground](https://github.com/graphcool/graphql-playground) is a powerful "GraphQL IDE" for interactively working with a GraphQL API.
 It features an editor for GraphQL queries, mutations and subscriptions, equipped with autocompletion and validation as well as a documentation explorer to quickly visualize the structure of a schema (powered by introspection).
 It also can display your query history or lets you work with multiple GraphQL APIs side-by-side.
 It also seamlessly integrates with [`graphql-config`](https://github.com/graphcool/graphql-config).

 It is an incredibly powerful tool for development.
 It allows you to debug and try queries on a GraphQL server without having to write plain GraphQL queries over `curl`, for example.